Marlagunta

-Marlagunta is a village in Dakkili mandal, located in the Nellore district of Andhra Pradesh, India.
+Marlagunta is a village in Dakkili mandal, located in the Tirupati district of Andhra Pradesh, India.

 Agriculture and weaving are the main source of income for people in this village.

 As a part of development for the village and farmers of it, government recently made a passage of canal a water source coming from kandaleru dam.

 The postal code (Pincode) for Marlagunta village is 524134.